 - laws enacted within the last few years;

-- recent, security/oversight statewide enactments.
+- recent security/oversight statewide enactments.

 Guest blogger Barry McPhee is a freelance writer based in Vermont.